 When considering framing, it again pays to study up on photographical concepts such as the rule of thirds.
 Imagine that your frame is divided into nine equal portions by horizontal and vertical lines.
 You should endeavour to place important subjects or compositional elements (such as the horizon) along the intersection of these lines.
 Another important framing tip is to always ensure you are filming horizontally, avoiding the unsightly black borders either side of a video shot in portrait mode.
 Since most video content is consumed in widescreen mode anyway, shoot horizontally to use all available space and maximise your video’s impact.

 Smartphone audio quality has not kept pace with the tremendous advances seen in video quality.
 When you’re filming video, ensure you are as close to the phone as possible without compromising your composition.
 There is, of course, the option to enhance audio capability with a microphone system – but these can set you back a couple of hundred dollars.
-If you’re so inclined, you can always use two phones – one for audio and one for video – and sync them up in post-production.
+You can always use two phones – one for audio and one for video – and sync them up in post-production.

 While the choice of background will usually be determined by the purpose of your video, uncluttered backgrounds work best more often than not.
 If you’re shooting behind the scenes video in an office or business setting, then it’s definitely a good idea to have some level of activity in the background.
 If the video concerns a FAQ session or live webinar where you want the focus to be squarely on yourself or your company, then a plain, non-distracting background is best.